QueennN/QrQuiz/README.md

 QrQuiz

-There is to time to fix bugs!
+There is no time to fix bugs!